translate/translate/docs/guides/using_csv2po.rst

 You might want to divide the work into sections if you are apportioning it to different translators.
 In that case create new directories::

-  eg. po-filtered-dir-1 po-filtered-dir-2
+  e.g. po-filtered-dir-1 po-filtered-dir-2
   or  po-filtered-dir-bob po-filtered-dir-mary

 Copy files from *po-filtered-dir* to *po-filtered-dir-N* in a way that balance the work or apportions the amounts you want for each translator.
-Try to keep sections together and not break them up to much eg.  Give one translator all the OpenOffice.org Calc work don't split it between two people -- this is just a simple measure to ensure constancy.
+Try to keep sections together and not break them up to much e.g.  Give one translator all the OpenOffice.org Calc work don't split it between two people -- this is just a simple measure to ensure constancy.